 Adolescent lives are complex and no single discipline in isolation can fully address the often complex cultural, health and social needs of this vulnerable group.
 160 Characters is a step towards understanding how to harness text message data for understanding such complexity in global health.

-This project will pioneer the use of the ‘six voices’ research framework in order to develop a methodology for analysing the text message data collected through Project Khuluma.
+This project pioneers the use of the ‘six voices’ research framework in order to develop a methodology for analysing the text message data collected through Project Khuluma.
 The six voices include – medical science, literature, socio-cultural, implementation, technology and participatory.

 160 Characters also involves our 30 Khuluma Mentors – adolescents living with HIV in South Africa - through a participatory research cycle to make sure their voices are heard and that the solutions we innovate are sustainable and appropriate.

-160 Characters is currently live – it was initiated through a workshop held in London in September 2017 where researchers from the medical sciences, literature, anthropology, public health, technology and data science came together to develop the 'six voices' framework.
+160 Characters was initiated through a workshop held in London in September 2017, where researchers from the medical sciences, literature, anthropology, public health, technology and data science came together to develop the 'six voices' framework.
 This workshop allowed the interdisciplinary team to secure funding from UCL Grand Challenges to continue their work through 2018.